-This month, staff from the Wisconsin Veterans Museum will share the history of military mascots.
+This month, staff from the Civil War Museum in Kenosha will share the history of military mascots.
 You may have heard of Old Abe, the bald eagle mascot for the 8th Wisconsin Infantry in the Civil War.
 But have you heard of Leo the Lion with the 32nd Division, WI National Guard from the 1960s?
 Or the rooster that was the mascot for the 30th Wisconsin during the Spanish-American War?
 These are just some of the stories we will share.
 Dogs on Call, Inc. will also join us with some surprise furry guests!

 SPARK! is a free program for people experiencing early to mid-stage memory loss and their care partners.
 SPARK! programs feature interactive exhibit experiences in a welcoming environment with specially trained museum staff and volunteers.
 Participants are engaged in lively discussions, object handling, and other multi-sensory activities.